-Block 1 and 4 of the Draft Plan shown on Attachment 4 are currently situated within Pressure District 6 ('PD6') while Blocks 2 and 3 are currently situated within Pressure District 5 ('PD5') of the York Water Supply System according to the Master Environmental Servicing Plan ('MESP') for Block 59 and current City mapping.
+The Subject Lands are currently situated within Pressure District 5 (PD5) of the York Water Supply System according to the Master Environmental Servicing Plan ('MESP') for Block 59 and current City mapping.

-Blocks 1 and 4 of the Draft Plan are anticipated to be serviced via individual water service connections as per City Standards (domestic and fire) from existing municipal watermains within Huntington Road.
+Blocks 1 and 2 on the Draft Plan shown on Attachment 4 are anticipated to be serviced via individual water service connections as per City Standards (domestic and fire) from an existing municipal watermain within Huntington Road for Block 1 and a future municipal watermain within future John Lawrie Street (Street '1') for Block 2.

-Blocks 2 and 3 of the Draft Plan shown on Attachment 4 are anticipated to be serviced via future municipal watermain infrastructure to be constructed within future Street '1' and requires external watermain connections at the intersections of Rutherford Road/Huntington Road and Langstaff Road/Huntington Road, complete with a Pressure Reducing Valve (PRV) and internal looping through Block 59.
+Blocks 3, 4 and 5 on the Draft Plan are anticipated to be serviced via future municipal watermain infrastructure to be constructed within future Street '2' and requires external watermain connections at the intersections of Rutherford Road/Huntington Road, future John Lawrie Street (Street '1')/Huntington Road, and Langstaff Road/Huntington Road complete with a Pressure Reducing Valve (PRV) and internal looping through Block 59.
 The PRV at the intersection of Langstaff Road/Huntington Road is required to provide PD6 pressure to support the Development east of Rainbow Creek and west of Highway 427.

-The Owner shall coordinate the external Spine Servicing works required for the Development.
+The Owner shall coordinate the external Spine Servicing works to support the Development as required.
 External municipal watermain works are included within a Spine Servicing Agreement executed with the City.